MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## July

+### 17 - Birthday Countdown
+Given today's date and a birthday, return the number of days until the person's next birthday.

+Today's date is given as a string in "YYYY-MM-DD" format, with leading zeros, for example: "2026-07-16".
+The birthday is given as a string in "M/D" format, without leading zeros, for example: "9/7".
+If today is their birthday, return the number of days until their next birthday (not 0).
+Leap years should be accounted for.

 ### 16 - Pig Latin Converter
 Given a string, convert it to Pig Latin using the following rules: